Last updated on December 23rd, 2023 at 07:48 am

-In a society where competition is rife with limited opportunities, and the rat race gnawing at you, knowing how to identify your strengths for personal growth becomes important.
+In a society where competition is rife and the rat race gnawing at you, knowing how to identify your strengths for personal growth becomes important.

 Everyone has got what they can be good at depending on their strengths.

-But people find it difficult most times to identify their strengths and confidently chart the course of their lives.
+However, people often find it difficult to identify their strengths and confidently chart the course of their lives.

 Knowing and fully utilizing your strengths can be the key to achieving success in your personal and professional life.